A Two Week American Southwest Road Trip

 When you arrive closer to Zion, you can either head straight to Zion National Park or get situated in your hotel in nearby Springdale or St. George.
 There are several campsites within Zion National Park for those that are planning to camp in the national park.

 I recommend purchasing an ‘America the Beautiful’ pass when you enter the park.
-They are $80 and get you into most all US national parks for one year.
+They are $80 and get you into almost all US national parks for one year.
 This is a better deal than paying the individual $20 park fee at every national park on this itinerary.

 Day 2: Zion National Park